andela-cnwokocha/readers-club/README.md

 ###### Methods:
 The following methods are defined
-`getQueueSize ()` - returns the size of the queue.
+`getSizeOfQueue()` - returns the size of the queue.
 This is the number of members in the queue.
 `addToQueue(Member member)` - adds a member to the queue.
+`isQueueItem(Member member)`
-`takeOutMember()` - removes the first member from the queue, thereby reducing the size of the queue.
+`getMember()` - removes the first member from the queue, thereby reducing the size of the queue.

 #### MemberComparator  class